 As you start to strategically plan for your blog’s new year, now is the time to plan for events and conferences that you would like to attend.
 Blogging conferences are great for networking, making new friends, establishing relationships with sponsors, and getting information about niche trends and best practices.

-In 2017, I have plans to double the amount of travel blogging conferences and financial blogging conferences I attend.
+In 2017, I have plans to double a number of travel blogging conferences and financial blogging conferences I attend.
 Since there are costs associated with each event, it’s time to get financially organized.

 Why Business Travel Expenses Are Important